ukmda/ukmon-pitools/README.md

 cd $HOME/source/ukmon-pitools
 ./restartLiveMon.sh force
 ```
-By default, the script will scan the last 30 minutes of the log and upload any events it finds.
+The script will scan the last 30 minutes of the log and upload any events it finds.
 If you need to scan a longer window, you can do so by setting an environment variable first.
 For example to scan the last hour do this:

 ```bash
 export UKMMAXAGE=3600